janelia-flyem/SegmentationEvaluationConsole/README.md

 ##Installation and Usage

-To simply use the application, open dist/application.html with a web browser.
-The distribution folder is updated regularly with code changes.
-Examples can be found in the zipped file, examples.tgz.
+This application is hosted at http://emanalysis.janelia.org/segmentation_evaluation_console.
+Example segmentation files can be found in the zipped file, examples.tgz.

-For more detailed usage information, consult the corresponding wiki [https://github.com/janelia-flyem/SegmentationEvaluationConsole/wiki](https://github.com/janelia-flyem/SegmentationEvaluationConsole/wiki).
+For more detailed usage information, consult the corresponding [wiki](https://github.com/janelia-flyem/SegmentationEvaluationConsole/wiki).

 ##Developer Guide